quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 alternate designs and that all tooling converges on the qlog standard.

 # Acknowledgements
+{:numbered="false"}

 Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.

-Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé and Lucas Pardue for their feedback and suggestions.
+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, and Jeremy Lainé for their feedback and suggestions.